-So what is ‘Cyanotype Art’ and the ‘Cyanotype Process’.
-Well simply put it’s original art created using the cyanotype photographic process.
+So what is ‘Cyanotype Art’ and the ‘Cyanotype Process’?
+Well simply put its original art created using the cyanotype photographic process.
 It falls under the banner of ‘Alternative Photography’ and is arguably the most easily recognisable due to its iconic Prussian blue and white colours.

-With the invention of digital photography, many proclaimed that film and analogue photography was dead.
+With the invention of digital photography, many proclaimed that film and analogue photography were dead.
 Yet those who have experienced the magic of a darkroom know that will never be true, especially when it comes to the more art-based ways of using the processes, essentially photographic art.
-‘Alternative’ photography creates unique images which digital simply can’t duplicate.
+‘Historical’ photography creates unique images which digital simply can’t duplicate.
 Additionally, their purely physical nature creates a very different personal relationship between the photographer or artist and the photographic images produced.

 What exactly is a Cyanotype?

 Well, a Cyanotype Print is a photographic image which traces it’s origins back to the 19th Century.
 The prints are created by coating the paper by hand with light-sensitive chemicals before exposing the treated paper to UV light, either from a lamp or using sunlight.
 The print can then be ‘developed’ in water which is when the beautiful blue colour appears.
 As a result, the prints are all different and original.